and-zyx/hello-world/README.md

 # hello-world
-My name is Andrew and this is the first time I have used gitHub.
+this is my first project in github